-To make a valid claim in connection with the provision or use of SWIFT's Qualified Certificates offering, Subscribers and Relying Parties must submit their claim to SWIFT in accordance with the dispute resolution procedure set out in the SWIFT Qualified Certificates Terms and Conditions.
+To make a valid claim, Subscribers and Relying Parties must submit their claim to SWIFT in accordance with the dispute resolution procedure set out in the SWIFT Qualified Certificates for Electronic Seals - Terms and Conditions.

-For more information, see clause 9.13 of the SWIFT Qualified Certificates Terms and Conditions.
+For more information, see clause 14 of the SWIFT Qualified Certificates for Electronic Seals - Terms and Conditions.